 How has the way that you cook changed as your career has progressed?

 I stepped into a professional kitchen for the first time at the age of 13, and have experienced all kinds of environments since, through a journey around the world.
 For most of my career, I have been cooking Italian food, which is often seen as casual or approachable, but for the last six years, I have shifted my focus to fine dining.
 My flavours began to change with some light Asian influence.
 I believe that my style will continue to evolve over the years.

 Where and how do you find inspiration for your work?

 Sautéed in olive oil with some salted anchovies, capers, green olives (with pit), parsley, and a splash of Pinot grigio wine.
-Also perfect with dried stockfish, like what Grandma used to make!
+Also perfect with dried stockfish, like what Grandma used to make.

 What is the dish you have paired with Krug Grande Cuvée?

-Title: Memorie di Sottobosco, Life on a Bark
+Memorie di Sottobosco, Life on a Bark

-Please explain the inspiration behind the dish?
+Could you please explain the inspiration behind the dish?